The Great War Hut

 |

-The huts were home for the duration of the soldiers' training both eating and
+Home for the duration of the soldiers' training

 |